OSawani/python-project-3/README.md

 #### Python Validation

-- The Python code was rigorously tested and validated for optimal performance.
+- All Python modules were thoroughly tested and validated using CI Python linters to ensure code quality and adherence to Pythonic conventions PEP8.

 ![Validation1](docs/readme_imgs/linter.png)